Xavier High School (Cedar Rapids, Iowa): Athletics

 On June 19, 2007, Sports Illustrated named Xavier as the top athletic high school for the 2006–2007 school year in the state.
-In 2010, Xavier's girls soccer team was recognized as 4th in the Nation.
 The Saints girls soccer program has won eight consecutive state titles, and holds the record in Iowa for most consecutive titles won, male or female.
 The Xavier Athletics Program was recognized by the Des Moines Register as the best in the state of Iowa for medium-sized schools in 2006-07 and again in 2014–15.
-The Saints football team have won state championships in 2006, 2017, 2018, and 2022, going undefeated in the 2006, 2018 and 2022 seasons.
+The Saints football team have won state championships in 2006, 2017, 2018, 2022, and 2025 going undefeated in the 2006, 2018, 2022, and 2025 seasons.

-Fine arts

-The school offers numerous choral, instrumental, visual arts and theatrical programs for students.

 Activities and clubs

 There are over 1000 co-curricular activities at Xavier.
 Some of these include intramural basketball, Key Club, National Honor Society, Breakfast Club, SADD, Model UN, BPA (Business Professionals of America), FIRST Tech Challenge, and many others.
 Many of these clubs include competitive aspects.